-In Local Comic, twelve comedians are each separately filmed performing their individual act in an empty comedy club.
-Accompanied only by the microphone, lights and the video camera that record their performance – the comics deliver their carefully crafted routine.
+In Local Comics, comedians are each separately filmed performing their individual act in an empty comedy club.
+Accompanied only by the microphone, lights and the video camera that record their performance, the comics deliver their carefully crafted routine.

 The work is an ironic take on the loftiness alotted to artwork using psychoanalysis.
 Here is its real counterpart, urban, painful, raw, but authentic in many ways, no matter how often the routine is rehearsed.